emiruz/adventofcode2022/README.md

 interpreted).
 Its mostly held back by the large number of updates on an IntMap.
 Still one or two simple optimisations to add though.

+* Day 16: I took an unusual approach in an effort to minimise LOC.
+It takes around 5 minutes to run.
+In can probably be optimised further whilst maintaining similar LOC.